CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Introduction

 From the target label's perspective, we have targeted and untargeted attacks.
 Consider an input image $x$ that is fed into a classifier $M_{\theta}(.)$, where $\theta$ refers to the model's parameters.
 An adversarial example against $M_{\theta}(.)$ is defined then as another image $\hat{x}$ such that $\parallel \hat{x} - x\parallel$ is small, but the classifier prediction is no longer the same, i.e $M_{\theta}(\hat{x})\neq M_{\theta}(x)$.
 While untargeted attacks aim to generate any $\hat{x}$ that fools the model, targeted attacks in contrast generate $\hat{x}$ given a specific prediction label $\hat{y}$ such that $M_{\theta}(\hat{x})=\hat{y}$ and $\hat{y} \neq M_{\theta}(x)$.
 The small difference between the original image $x$ and the adversarial one $\hat{x}$ is subjected to a perceptibility threshold $\epsilon$ : $\parallel \hat{x} - x \parallel \leq \epsilon$, where $\epsilon > 0$.
-Here the perceptible difference $\parallel \dot \parallel$ is usually obtained using the Euclidean norm $\parallel \dot \parallel_{2}$ or the max-norm $\parallel \dot \parallel_{\infty}$, which is reduced to an optimization problem.
+Here the perceptible difference $\| \cdot \|$ is usually obtained using the Euclidean norm $\| \cdot \|_{2}$ or the max-norm $\| \cdot \|_{\infty}$, which is reduced to an optimization problem.
 While $l_{\infty}$ measures the maximum change that can be made for all the pixels in the adversarial examples, $l_{2}$ norm measures the Euclidean distance between $x$ and $\hat{x}$.

 Many defense methods have been proposed in order to make CNNs more secure and robust against adversarial attacks.
-According to Papernot et al. \cite{Papernot2016TransferabilityIM}, the works on defending against adversarial examples can be grouped into tow main categories: adversarial training and robust network architectures.
+According to Papernot et al. \cite{Papernot2016TransferabilityIM}, the works on defending against adversarial examples can be grouped into two main categories: adversarial training and robust network architectures.
+In addition, we have detection-based methods, which aim to determine whether an input image adheres to certain criteria typically satisfied by natural images, even those that are misclassified, but they are violated by adversarially perturbed images.
+These methods address this issue from multiple perspectives: statistics\cite{Roth_Stat,Xin_Stat,Metzen,Feinman}, detector training \cite{MagNet,Nguyen} and prediction inconsistency\cite{Weilin_Squeez,Tao_Turning}.